ElsayedGhanem/Winnipeg-property-valuation/README.md

 ---

 ## 🤖 Note on AI Assistance
-Parts of this project were developed with guidance from **OpenAI’s ChatGPT (GPT-5)** for clarifying R syntax and organizing code.
+Parts of this project were developed with guidance from **OpenAI’s ChatGPT (GPT-5)** AI assistance helped me to:
+- Clarify R syntax and troubleshoot code.
+- Improve documentation structure (e.g., organizing the README layout and section flow).
+- Refine the wording for technical explanations.
 All analytical decisions, modeling choices, and interpretations were made independently by the author.

 ---